-To rectify that, I suggest tournaments ATP sanctioned events set up on Davis Cup weekends, for players who cannot play in Davis Cup (either because they haven't been selected, or because their countries don't/aren't participating).
-Because in Davis Cup a player might lose one match and still earn points in another - not possible in elimination touranment play - I suggest a round robin format giving players not playing Davis Cup the same opportunity to lose one match but still have a chance at tour points.
+To rectify that, I suggest ATP sanctioned tournaments scheduled on Davis Cup weekends, for players who cannot play in Davis Cup (either because they haven't been selected, or because their countries don't/aren't participating).
+Because in Davis Cup a player might lose one match and still earn points in another - not possible in single elimination tournament play - I suggest a round robin format giving players not playing Davis Cup the same opportunity to lose one match but still have a chance at tour points.

 So in the end you have the following:

 - Points awarded for victories in Davis Cup

 - Additional points for winning a match in a Davis Cup tie away from home (mitigating the home court advantage)

 - Points awarded in round robin competitions outside of Davis Cup

 - These competitions are scheduled on Davis Cup weekends (no scheduling advantage)

 - Any player (Davis Cup player, or not) can earn points on that weekend (no ATP points disadvantage)

 - Players can skip those tournaments and rest, but sacrifice the points (just as they would any tournament they skip)